blehh2556/ajufohoc/README.md

 ## Conclusion

 Congratulations Marvin!
 Through this process, you have transitioned from a traditional document creator to a modern technical communicator by mastering the "Docs-as-Code" workflow.
 You learned to implement Andrew Etter’s core principles by using Lightweight Markup (Markdown) to decouple content from design, ensuring your professional data is portable and clean.
-By utilizing Pelican, you has moved away from complex, dynamic site builders toward a Static Site approach that prioritizes security and speed.
-Most importantly, you learned to use a Forge (GitHub) as a professional safety net, adopting Distributed Version Control to ensure your work is versioned, protected, and easily "discoverable".
+By utilizing Pelican, you have moved away from complex, dynamic site builders toward a Static Site approach that prioritizes security and speed.
+Most importantly, you learned to use a Forge (GitHub) as a  safety net, adopting distributed version control to ensure your work is up-to-date, protected, and easily discoverable on the web.

 **You can explore more resources on the topic below:**

-1. Learn more about the github flavoured markdown Andrew Etter breifly mentioned in his book [here](https://github.github.com/gfm/#list-items).
+1. Learn more about the Github flavoured Markdown Andrew Etter breifly mentioned in his book, [here](https://github.github.com/gfm/#list-items).

 2. Learn more about github and how to manage repositories [here](https://learn.github.com/skills).

 3. Learn about this other lightweight markup language, [Ascii](https://docs.asciidoctor.org/asciidoc/latest/).